JuanManuelNaya/martial-arts-dojo/README.md

 -This area collects the following info: name, last name, email address.
 -The color of the bottom is clear yellow and the font is in black, when hover the color gets inverted.
 -This area has a background image of a man dressed in jujitsu kimono doing a pose, the image is mainly black.
--This area has a rectangle that says Sign up today
+-This area has a rectangle that says Sign up today.

 **Contact Us section**